Department Head: Professor James Edson

 Processes governing the geology, circulation, chemistry and biological productivity of the world’s oceans.
 Emphasis is placed on the interactions and interrelationships between physical, chemical, biological and geological processes that contribute to both the stability and the variability of the marine environment.
 CA 3.

 First semester (Avery Point).
 Second semester (Storrs).
 Four credits.
 Three hours lecture and one 3-hour laboratory per week.
-Recommended preparation: A background in secondary school physics, chemistry or biology.
+Recommended preparation: a background in secondary school physics, chemistry or biology.
 Not open to students who have passed MARN 1002.

 Laboratory experiments, hands-on exercises, and field observations (including required cruise on research vessel) that teach fundamental oceanographic concepts emphasizing physical, chemical, and biological processes and their interaction in the marine environment.
-A fee of $35 is charged for this course.

 Two credits.
 Approved medical questionnaire and liability waiver required.
 Godfrey

 Introduction to scuba diving history, physics and physiology of diving, dive planning, open-circuit diving equipment, and marine environments.
 Open-water diving certification possible with successful completion of course.
-A fee of $75 is charged for this course.

 Biological, chemical, physical, and geological structure and function of coastal systems; a worldwide survey with emphasis on important coastal habitats and processes.